baseplate-admin/python_strip_whitespace/README.rst

 Contributing :
 ==============
 If you like this project add a star.
+If you have problems or suggestions please put them in the `Issue Tracker <https://github.com/baseplate-admin/django_strip_whitespace/issues>`_.

 Roadmap :